encode/django-rest-framework/docs/api-guide/filtering.md

     search_fields = ['=username', '=email']

-By default, the search parameter is named `'search`', but this may be overridden with the `SEARCH_PARAM` setting.
+By default, the search parameter is named `'search'`, but this may be overridden with the `SEARCH_PARAM` setting.

 To dynamically change search fields based on request content, it's possible to subclass the `SearchFilter` and override the `get_search_fields()` function.
 For example, the following subclass will only search on `title` if the query parameter `title_only` is in the request: